This type of fraud is a complex and costly problem in iGaming. Let’s explore how to stop it.

 The good news is that isolating bad affiliates shouldn’t be too hard.
 New customers coming from a referral will have an ID, and you should deploy systems to slice and dice that data.

-Within the SEON Sense platform, for instance, the Affiliate tab lets you clearly identify the quality of your affiliates.
+Within SEON Sense, for instance, the Affiliate tab lets you clearly identify the quality of your partners, to detect affiliate fraud.
 You get detailed reporting and filtering, including by the percentage of approved vs. declined onboarded users per individual affiliate.

 Which is useful in and of itself, but still begs the question: How do you acquire and filter user info to automatically decide what makes them good or bad for your iGaming organization?
 The answer: data enrichment, specifically thanks to device fingerprinting.

 #2: Enable Device Fingerprinting

 In fraud prevention, the more knowledge you have about your users, the better.
 And the key for iGaming operators, who tend to automatically onboard users, is to enrich data as soon as people land on your website.

 Which is why one of the most important sources of intelligence you can tap is probably device fingerprinting.
 Put simply, it is designed to scan the configuration of software and hardware from the user and identify their connection with what we call hashes.

 These hashes are effectively user IDs, and they offer a surprisingly clear picture of who the users are.
 This is true whether they clear their cache, switch browsers, use incognito mode, or rely on emulators and spoofing tools – a practice that often points to bot usage.

 SEON’s solution, whose progress I’ve been monitoring for some time, was developed with Gabor Gulyas (from Panopticlick).
 And as far as I can tell, it is one of the most complete device fingerprinting solution on the market, working with real-time data to help you answer questions such as: